-Tox facilitates running tests on multiple Python interpreter versions.
-You can combine the test environment names with a factor to execute them on a specific Python interpreter version.
-For example, to run the unit tests on CPython 3.8:
+Nox facilitates running tests on multiple Python interpreter versions.
+You can combine the unit and regression sessions with a Python version number to execute it on a specific Python interpreter version.
+For example, to run the unit tests with CPython 3.8: